PolVilniusTech/public.incident.reporting.timeline.md/timeline/Lithuania.md

 From such incidents there are possible to learn a lot.
 I.e.:
 * Article [LRT.lt](https://www.lrt.lt/naujienos/verslas/4/2606521/i-sukciu-tinklus-ikliuna-vis-daugiau-zmoniu-siulo-bankams-priskirti-daugiau-atsakomybes) provide idea of liability according financial institution's responsibilities for a compensation to the victims.
 * 2011 Year Statistics [gov.lt](https://osp.stat.gov.lt/statistikos-leidiniu-katalogas?publication=22) show, that Russians consist only about 5-6 percent of full Demography of Lithuania.
 Scams demoralize small minority of people of the Lithuania when Articles explicitly extract scam situations of used the russian language only.
+In number of Years telecommunication services are slacking and skipping Anti-scam counter-measures, e.g. informing origin country and region of a dealer's call.
 ```

 ```